 - Preheat the grill to high—clean and oil the grill grates.

-- Grill with lid closed over high heat for 5 minutes and turn.
+- Grill with the lid closed over high heat for 5 minutes and turn.
 Continue until you reach the internal temp of your choice.
-140°-145° (medium) will usually take 9-12 minutes in total.
-See the chart below for times for different doneness.
+140°-145° (medium) will usually take 9-12 minutes.

 - Remove from the grill and let rest for 5 minutes.